-29. Supply, storage and care of medication
+5. Supply, storage and care of medication

-- 29.1.1 (Around age 11 years +) Pupils will be encouraged to take responsibility for and to carry their own two adrenaline injectors on them at all times (in a suitable bag/ container). - 29.1.2 For younger children or those assessed as not ready to take responsibility for their own medication there should be an anaphylaxis kit which is kept safely, not locked away and accessible to all staff. - 29.1.3 Medication should be stored in a rigid box and clearly labelled with the pupil's name and a photograph.

-29.2 The pupil's medication storage box should contain:

-- a) adrenaline injectors i.e. EpiPen® or Jext® (two of the same type being prescribed) - b) an up-to-date allergy action plan - c) antihistamine as tablets or syrup (if included on plan) - d) spoon if required - e) asthma inhaler (if included on plan). - 29.2.2 It is the responsibility of the child's parents to ensure that the anaphylaxis kit is up-to-date and clearly labelled, however the School Nurse/SENCO/First Aider (delete or substitute as appropriate) will check medication kept at school on a termly basis and send a reminder to parents if medication is approaching expiry. - 29.2.3 Parents can subscribe to expiry alerts for the relevant adrenaline auto-injectors their child is prescribed, to make sure they can get replacement devices in good time.
+- 5.1 (Around age 11 years +) Pupils will be encouraged to take responsibility for and to always carry their own two adrenaline injectors on them (in a suitable bag/ container). - 5.2 For younger children or those assessed as not ready to take responsibility for their own medication there should be an anaphylaxis kit which is kept safely, not locked away and accessible to all staff. - 5.3 Medication should be stored in a rigid box and clearly labelled with the pupil's name and a photograph. - 5.4 The pupil's medication storage box should contain: - a) adrenaline injectors i.e. EpiPen® or Jext® (two of the same type being prescribed) - b) an up-to-date allergy action plan - c) antihistamine as tablets or syrup (if included on plan) - d) spoon if required - e) asthma inhaler (if included on plan). - 5.5 It is the responsibility of the child's parents to ensure that the anaphylaxis kit is up-to-date and clearly labelled, however the School Nurse/SENCO/First Aider (delete or substitute as appropriate) will check medication kept at school on a termly basis and send a reminder to parents if medication is approaching expiry. - 5.6 Parents can subscribe to expiry alerts for the relevant adrenaline auto-injectors their child is prescribed, to make sure they can get replacement devices in good time.

-29.3 Older children and medication
+5.7 Older children and medication

-- 29.3.1 Older children and teenagers should, whenever possible, assume complete responsibility for their emergency kit under the responsibility of their parents. - 29.3.2 However, symptoms of anaphylaxis can come on very suddenly, so school staff need to be prepared to administer medication if the young person cannot.
+- 5.7.1 Older children and teenagers should, whenever possible, assume complete responsibility for their emergency kit under the responsibility of their parents. - 5.7.2 However, symptoms of anaphylaxis can come on very suddenly, so school staff need to be prepared to administer medication if the young person cannot.

-29.4 Storage
+5.8 Storage

-29.4.1 AAIs should be stored at room temperature, protected from direct sunlight and temperature extremes.
+5.8.1 AAIs should be stored at room temperature, protected from direct sunlight and temperature extremes.

-29.5 Disposal
+5.9 Disposal

-29.5.1 AAIs are single use only and must be disposed of as sharps.
+5.9.1 AAIs are single use only and must be disposed of as sharps.
 Used AAIs can be given to ambulance paramedics on arrival or can be disposed of in a pre-ordered sharps bin.
 Sharps bins to be obtained from and disposed of by a clinical waste contractor/specialist collection service/local authority.
 The sharps bin is kept in the medical room.

-30. Spare 'adrenaline auto injectors in school
+6. Spare adrenaline auto injectors in school

-- 30.1 Westbury Academy has purchased KittMedical which is a box of spare adrenaline auto-injector (AAI) devices for emergency use in children and adults who area having presenting symptoms of analphylaxic.
-There are two KittMedical packs and these are kept next to the two defibrillators, one of which is in the front office and one which is stored in the staff room. - 30.2 These are stored in a orange colour box, clearly labelled 'Anaphylaxis Kit', kept safely, not locked away and accessible and known to all staff. - 30.3 The School Nurse/SENCO/First Aider (delete or substitute as appropriate) is responsible for checking the spare medication is in date on a monthly basis and to replace as needed. - 30.4 Written parental permission for use of the spare AAIs is included in the pupil's Allergy Action Plan. - 30.5 If anaphylaxis is suspected in an undiagnosed individual call the emergency services and state you suspect ANAPHYLAXIS.
+- 6.1 Westbury Academy has purchased KittMedical which is a box of spare adrenaline auto-injector (AAI) devices for emergency use in children and adults who area having presenting symptoms of anaphylaxis.
+There are two KittMedical packs and these are kept next to the two defibrillators, one of which is in the front office and one which is stored in the staff room. - 6.2 These are stored in an orange colour box, clearly labelled 'Anaphylaxis Kit', kept safely, not locked away and accessible and known to all staff. - 6.3 The School Nurse/SENCO/First Aider (delete or substitute as appropriate) is responsible for checking the spare medication is in date monthly and to replace as needed. - 6.4 Written parental permission for use of the spare AAIs is included in the pupil's Allergy Action Plan. - 6.5 If anaphylaxis is suspected in an undiagnosed individual call the emergency services and state, you suspect ANAPHYLAXIS.
 Follow advice from them as to whether administration of the spare AAI is appropriate.

-31. Staff Training
+7. Staff Training